 Kettle Moraine State Forest

 Thanks to the Wisconsin Glacier over 10,000 years ago, this beautiful playground for outdoor adventurers exists.
 Kettle Moraine consists of 6 units that display a variety of ecosystems with everything from lakes to bogs and rivers to swamps and activities that range from bird watching (that can be done from the comfort of a stroller) to mountain biking.
 There are several fire towers that can be climbed to get expansive views of the area and beaches for swimming, fishing and exploring.
-While the number of trails is expansive, there are quite a few half-mile trails that are home to bullfrogs and cattails which are perfect for little ones just lacing up their first pair of hiking boots.
+While the number of trails is expansive, there are quite a few half-mile trails that are home to bullfrogs and cattails..

-Fermilab, in west suburban Batavia, is a United States Department of Energy national laboratory best known for high-energy particle physics research.
-As you hike or bike the 1,000 acres of restored tallgrass prairie that surrounds the tallest building on site, the uniquely shaped Wilson Hall, it's hard to believe that you're likely standing upon what was once the most powerful particle accelerator in the world, used by scientists to discover what makes up our unfolding universe.
+Fermilab is a U.S. Department of Energy national laboratory best known for high-energy particle physics research.
+As traverse the 1,000 acres of restored tallgrass prairie that surrounds the tallest building, the uniquely shaped Wilson Hall, it's hard to believe that you're likely standing upon what was once the most powerful particle accelerator in the world.

 Hike or bike the quarter-mile-long Margaret Pearson Interpretive Trail which connects to several miles of trails through woodland, restored oak savanna and tallgrass prairie.
 You'll likely encounter animal life along the way: the lab's grounds are home to eastern tiger salamanders, Baltimore orioles and great spangled fritillary, large orange butterflies with black markings.
 Pause at the Bison Pasture and Viewing area, which overlooks an 80-acre pasture populated by the lab's very own herd of buffalo.